Logo

 • Ensure child safety through visual documentation

-• Provide parents transparency into their child's development
+• Provide parents with transparency into their child's development

 • Support safeguarding investigations if incidents occur